WILD Profile: The Singular Billy Rennekamp

 Artists that inspire him:

-Erwin Wurm, Martin Creed, Tom Wesselmann, Heim Steinbach, JODI and DJ Sliink.
+Erwin Wurm, Martin Creed, Tom Wesselmann, Haim Steinbach, JODI and DJ Sliink.

 His favorite thing to do on a sunny Sunday afternoon: